ScooloV/bbpedia/docs/core_rules.md

 on your team may perform the same action this team turn.

 TITCHY\*
-This player may apply a +1 modifierr to any Agility tests they make in order to Dodge.
-However, if an opposition player dodges into a square within the Tackle Zone of this player, this player does not count as Marking the moving player for the purposes of calculating Agility test modifierrs.
+This player may apply a +1 modifier to any Agility tests they make in order to Dodge.
+However, if an opposition player dodges into a square within the Tackle Zone of this player, this player does not count as Marking the moving player for the purposes of calculating Agility test modifiers.

-THR0W TEAM-MATE
+THROW TEAM-MATE
 If this player also has a Strength characteristic of 5 or more, they may perform a Throw Team-mate action, as described on page 52, allowing them to throw a team-